Inside the Extended-Range Electric Truck

 Driving on Electricity

-The E-REV powertrain by VIA Motors enables larger 4WD vehicles, including SUVs and light trucks, to drive the first 40 miles in all-electric mode with near zero emissions, and a full range of 400 miles on a single fill-up.
+The eREV powertrain by VIA Motors enables larger 4WD vehicles to drive the first 40 miles in all-electric mode with near zero emissions, and a full range of 350 miles on a single fill-up.
 For most drivers, this means over 100 mpg in typical local daily driving.
-It’s exciting to drive-with more torque, the Electric Truck outperforms the gas version.
+It’s exciting to drive-with more torque, the electric truck outperforms the gas version.

 Designed for how we drive